webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

  }

 Less common in practice, SVG files can be viewed as standalone files, perhaps as the target of a navigation.
-Any SVG file or '''svg''' tag region can reference its own set of CSS and JavaScript, which only applies within the SVG:
+Any SVG file or [[svg/elements/svg|'''svg''']] tag region can reference its own set of CSS and JavaScript, which only applies within the SVG:

 [[Image:scr_svg_svg.png]]